camdenkr/CI-for-UKL/README.md

 ## 2. Users/Personas Of The Project:
 ** **
-The UKL CI will be used by all contributors to the open source UKL project who contribute to the <ins>UKL’s GitHub repository</ins> (https://github.com/unikernelLinux) via either a push or a pull request.
+The UKL CI will be used by all contributors to the open source UKL project who contribute to the [UKL’s GitHub repository](https://github.com/unikernelLinux/linux) via either a push or a pull request.

 Notably, it does not target:
 * Developers of non-UKL related projects